NelsonCCH/P8_assessment/README.md

 ## Description

 A simple mortgage calculator, with a small frontend to interact with.\
-User will provide parameters to the API, and get the calculated payment with 200 status code.\
+User will provide parameters to the API, and get the calculated payment figure, with a200 status code.\
 Both frontend and backend will check for valid inputs. \
-For invalid inputs, API will return error message with 400 status code, and users will be alerted for the invalid ones. \
+For invalid inputs, API will return error message with 400 status code, and users will be alerted for the invalid ones.

 ## Project Structure
 1. Frontend - React